Our Processes

 Since Cherrydale’s aim is to send workers to unreached people groups where there is no church yet, there are some other church membership scenarios to explore:

-Regardless of which scenario the worker falls into, our aim is to make disciples and plant churches led by local indigenous converts where there is no church yet.
+Regardless of which scenario the worker falls into, our aim is to make disciples and plant churches that will one day be led by local indigenous converts.

 A big part of the preparation and sending process is forming a strong working relationship between the worker, the sending church, the worker’s agency, and the team leader.